The farm is an unfinished residence built in the nineteenth century

 Wanted as a country residence by Francesco Mormina Penna, nonconformist nobleman in the local aristocratic context, historian Mazzinian, he stood out in the stale aristocratic class thanks to his choices and significant actions in favor of the people.

-Nowadays the Masseria preserves its roots while looking to the future and it does so thanks to Vincenzo jr who, con l'aiuto di Carlo, has managed with passion and dedication to create a place made of sincere experiences in which to live the authentic Sicilian lifestyle.
+Nowadays the Masseria preserves its roots while looking to the future and it does so thanks to Vincenzo jr who, with Carlo's help, has managed with passion and dedication to create a place made of sincere experiences in which to live the authentic Sicilian lifestyle.